Virtual Video Interview Guide

 - Follow Up: Just as you would with any interview, thank the interviewer for the opportunity and follow up with a thoughtful thank you note if you are truly interested in pursuing the opportunity.
 In your note, reiterate why you are so interested in the job and why you are a great match for the company and the role.

-We understand that video interviewing might be new to you.
 If you come prepared, you’ll feel more confident and at-ease.
 We look forward to meeting you.

 Check out our Virtual Interviewing FAQs for more.